-Going viral: Socialist comments and letters during the coronavirus crisis
+Going viral - Socialist comments and letters on the corona crisis

 The Covid-19 pandemic is a world social crisis which touches every aspect of life.
 The iniquities and failings of the capitalist system are being exposed, and workers and communities are organising in response.

 Send us your comments, reports, anecdotes and thoughts, in not more than 200 words (we reserve the right to shorten letters), to email@example.com.

 Cummings must go

 Readers respond to Boris Johnson's power behind the throne, Dominic Cummings, and his incredible defence of twice flouting his own government's social distancing rules with family trips to County Durham.